Oskarovsky/JavaExam/book/cheatsheet.md

 - abstract method cannot be marked as both `abstract` and `static`
 - Subclasses of an abstract class must then override the abstract method to provide the method implementation; otherwise, they must also be declared as `abstract`.

+Any non-final class can be declared abstract.
+A class cannot be instantiated if the class is declared abstract.
+The declaration of an abstract method cannot provide an implementation.
+The declaration of a non-abstract method must provide an implementation.
+If any method in a class is declared abstract, then the class must be declared abstract

 ```java
 abstract class Light {
   //...